This page describes how Config Connector handles conflicts. Conflicts can happen when the same resource is managed by multiple resources.

 cnrm.cloud.google.com/management-conflict-prevention-policy annotation to the

-resource: management conflicts are prevented at the resource level by saving the appropriate lease labels into the resource as described above.
+resource: management conflicts are prevented at the resource level by saving the appropriate lease labels into the resource as described in the preceding section.

 none: management conflicts are not prevented.

-In the example below, a manifest for the default ComputeNetwork uses a
+In the following example, a manifest for the default ComputeNetwork uses a

 management policy of